 That may sound simplistic, but it is easy to have a “let down” in studying after the excitement of graduation.
 Take a break for yourself; read a book, go on vacation, and otherwise reward yourself for successfully completing the rigors of nursing school.
 You deserve it.

 The key is knowing that the break is only temporary and that the hard work isn’t really over until you pass the NCLEX.
 A mistake that some graduates make is assuming that nursing school has prepared them enough to pass, which may or may not be the case.
 NCLEX questions are written in specific ways, and it takes practice to be comfortable with the fact that for a multiple choice question you may be expected to use your critical thinking skills to select the best right answer from those provided.

-2. Taking a review course
+Take a review course

 NCLEX review books are also available at many bookstores.
 The key is finding the course that is right for you based upon your learning style, needs, and price range.
-Generally speaking a review course can be very helpful and most schools of nursing recommend that they be used.
+Generally speaking, a review course can be very helpful.
+Most schools of nursing recommend that they be used.
 Some schools even provide them to their graduates.
-You may want to check with your school of nursing to see if that’s the case.
+You may want to check with your nursing school to see if that’s the case.

-3. Take a look at the Test Plan
+Take a look at the Test Plan

 The National Council of State Boards of Nursing has some excellent information about preparing for the NCLEX.
 Included are the Test Plans for both the RN and PN licensure examinations.
 These provide information regarding the focus and the scope of the exams.
 The Test Plans are reviewed and/or revised every three years based upon results of entry into practice surveys of newly licensed nurses.
 Remember that the NCLEX is designed to demonstrate competence in basic entry level practice.